Retail Performance Enablement: 3 Ways to Increase Floor Sales

 The thing is that the pandemic has made people less social.
 So distributors need a way to break thruogh the shell.
 Technology can help.
 At least, it can make it easier.

 Experts contend that social interaction (often facilitated by social media) helped relieve depression during the darkest days of the pandemic.
 Direct selling can use the right technology to create sociality and foster ties between customers and reps – and between reps themselves.

 Rallyware, for instance, includes segmented communication groups, message boards, private messages, and other communication tools.
 These help individuals feel seen and heard by their peers and connect with their customers.

 Direct selling doesn’t have to be an activity you do alone.
 It can be communal, social.
 It can create connection.
 And segmented communication helps drive that.

 2. Price Volatility and Inflation

 Similarly, inflation numbers affect the ability of distributors and consumers to purchase products.
-At the last measure, inflation was at 8.5% in March.
-Most experts expect the war in Ukraine and inflation to continue through the summer.
+Inflation is high.
+Though it’s declined somewhat, it remains high.
+Most experts expect the war in Ukraine and inflation to continue through the next year.
 This could increase prices at the pump while ricocheting across the chain of consumer goods and must-have commodities.

 So what should decision makers and executives hunt for in technology, in order to counteract these direct selling trends?
 Likewise, which aspects of technology should direct selling tech partners emphasize?
+In this environment, how can you drive sales performance for distributed teams?
 Well, technology with strong e-learning tools can help to overcome increased gas prices and inflation.

 Learning Paths | Increased Distributor Performance